 As God’s providence would have it, one of our elders who retired from his secular employment now serves part-time on the staff of the first homeless shelter I mentioned.
 He regularly leads evangelistic Bible studies while helping the homeless to get back on their feet.
 In a similar vein, we encourage women in our congregation to volunteer at a local pregnancy center.
 In which, the management encourages its workers to share the gospel with women considering abortions.
 Again, if there’s a choice between two similar ministries in the community, we always choose the one where long-term gospel proclamation seems most sustainable.

 A Missionary’s Funding

-We think discipleship happens most biblically and most effectively in the context of commitment to a local church.
-So, for example, we’ve said no to a (godly) non-member who’s on staff with a campus ministry in order to say yes to a member of our church who is training for his doctorate in Old Testament so that he can train pastors in exegesis and exposition.
+We think discipleship happens most biblically and most effectively in the context of a commitment to a local church.
+For example, we’ve said no to a godly non-member who’s on staff with a campus ministry in order to say yes to a member of our church who is training for his doctorate in Old Testament so that he can train pastors in exegesis and exposition.
 Are we against campus evangelism?
 Of course not!
 I myself used to be a campus evangelist with Cru.
 Has our church supported campus missions in the past?
 You bet!
 We are simply making decisions based on the biblical priority of making disciples who love and commit to the local church, and training pastors to lead those churches based on the gospel.

 Saying no to the good things I’ve mentioned above may incur the judgment of an inclusive culture or even the misunderstanding of a well-intentioned missionary.
 To many, drawing such distinctions sounds unloving.
 Each church will have to decide how best to steward its resources in light of the teaching of Scripture.
 However, if the mission of the church is making disciples of Jesus (Matthew 28:19), then faithfulness will often trump popularity.